Englewood Cliffs Employment Attorney | Englewood Cliffs Business Litigation Attorney

 - Non-solicitation agreements prohibit employees from seeking business from former customers for a specified period of time and within a defined geographical area.

-In New York, restrictive covenants are enforceable to the extent that they are reasonable.
+In Manhattan, restrictive covenants are enforceable to the extent that they are reasonable.
 A covenant is reasonable only if it does the following:

 - simply protects the legitimate interests of the employer,